 Autumn is the better time to plant in the south, while northern gardeners should opt for spring planting.
 Apply some mulch after planting to moderate soil temperatures and moisture conditions.

 Magnolias are beautiful and relatively pest free.
 Most have large showy flowers and attractive large leaves.
 Many are evergreen and attractive year round.
-There are lovely shrub-sized magnolias for the smaller garden.
+There are lovely shrub-sized magnolias for the smaller garden too.

-It is possible to root a magnolia tree from a cutting .
 The best time of year to take your cuttings is between July and September when the terminal bud has set.
-You'll need a good root hormone for this project.
+You will need a good root hormone for this project.

-Dr. William C. Welch, Professor and Landscape Horticulturist at Texas A&M University writes:
+Dr. William C. Welch, Professor and Landscape Horticulturist at Texas University writes:

 Growing magnolias from seed.